jb0hn/ApplicationLog/README.md

 ### About
-An interactive data visualization portfolio project for analyzing the frequency of applications over time, using Python, Jupyter Notebook, pandas, Seaborn, and Plotly with randomized data set.
+An interactive data visualization project for analyzing the frequency of applications over time, using Python, Jupyter Notebook, pandas, Seaborn, and Plotly with randomized data set.

+**IMPORTANT: This is just a portfolio project.**

 ### **Interactive Project Page**:
 [>>> Click Here <<<